Installing a subwoofer in your car yourself feels great! It’s so much fun to finally enjoy the awesome bass you’ve been missing in your music.

-At each pair of speaker wires or near the speaker wire connector, strip off about 1/2″ of insulation and tap off by either wrapping wire or cutting the factory wire and re-connecting it using crimp connectors while adding small gauge wire to each.
+At each pair of speaker wires or near the speaker wire connector, strip off about 1/2″ of insulation and tap off it.
+To do so, either wrap wire or cut the factory wire and connect to it using crimp connectors while attaching a small gauge wire when doing so.

-Crimp connectors (see the tool list at the beginning) are reliable and make good electrical contact.
+Crimp connectors (see the tool list above) are reliable and make good electrical contact.
 I recommend you use those if possible.

 Route wiring to the amp location

 After connecting the power wire, remote wire, and signal wire move it down to the same side of the car (as needed) and when the wire comes together use zip ties (also called “wire ties”) to neatly hold it all together.
 Use wire cutters to cut off the extra remaining zip tie length.

 Bundle your power and cable wires together neatly like this.
 But you can space out zip ties much more to avoid using too many.
 1 ft or more spacing between zip ties often works well.
 The ties hold wiring in place, make it more manageable, and help keep things from moving around.